-If you choose an Economy 7 tariff, you’ll see two kWh prices listed for your electricity.
+- Economy 7 tariff – You’ll see two kWh prices listed for your electricity.
 One will represent the amount you’ll pay during the day, and the other will be the cheaper rate you’ll pay for seven hours at night.

 Like electricity, gas prices are quoted in terms of kWh.
 This should also be clearly displayed on your energy quote.
 You’ll notice that gas is a lot cheaper than electricity.
 On average you’ll pay between 3-4p for every kWh of gas you use.
 However, as households generally use a lot more gas than electricity, the total cost of your gas and electricity consumption will probably be about the same.

 Another figure you’ll see on your gas and electricity quote is a standing charge.
 This is the amount you have to pay your energy provider for connecting you to the grid.
 You have to pay this fee every single day, even on days when you don’t use any gas or electricity.
 You’ll have to pay one standing charge for your gas and another for your electricity.
 This normally adds up to around 60p per day.

 Leave your phone number to request a call back from us!